Time: 25 minutes plus 2 hours baking

 Separate the egg whites from the yolks.
 I do this bit myself as it’s important you don’t get any yolks in, but Hannah enjoyed helping.

-Get your toddler to pour the egg yolks into your mixing bowl or freestanding mixer.
+Get your toddler to pour the egg whites into your mixing bowl or freestanding mixer.
 Whisk them until they are stiff and cloud like.
 It’ll take a few minutes.

 Add the sugar